gustavocargc/RossmannStoreSales/README.md

 ## 📌 Project's Goal
 Develop a Machine Learning solution for forecasting the sales of a drugstore chain with over 1,100 stores

+   > Note: This is a project with real business problem, but with unreal data

 ## 📌 Languages and Tools
 <p align="left">
 <a href="https://jupyter.org/" target="_blank" rel="noreferrer"> <img src="https://github.com/devicons/devicon/blob/master/icons/jupyter/jupyter-original-wordmark.svg" alt="jupyter" width="40" height="40"/> <a href="https://jupyter.org/" target="_blank" rel="noreferrer">